Health Club Manager: That guy has horns.

 Wesley: And when we go out of business we can just leave our stuff for the next guy.

-Cordelia: Hey, hey, negative energy boy, with all of our money pooled together we can stay here a long time.
+Cordelia: Hey, hey, negative energy boy, with all of our money pooled together we

 Wesley: Hmm.
 20 minutes.